Hoff97/tensorjs/README.md

 - WASM: Supports all except `float16`
 - GPU: Supports all except `float64`.
 Note that except for `float16`, all other data types will be represented by `float32` internally, since WebGL1 does not allow writing anything else than floats to frame buffers.
-This means that for `int32` and `uint32`, not the whole range of the respective data type is available.
+This means that for `int32` and `uint32`, not the whole range of values of the respective data type is available.

 The data type of a tensor can be accessed via `tensor.dtype`.
 Additionally, each tensor has a generic type argument, which will carry its data type: